Article Contents:

 Balusters—Rhythm and Protection

-wooden balusters for staircases—intermediate vertical posts that fill the space between the posts.
-They serve a protective function (prevent falls) and a decorative one (create the railing's rhythm).
-Typical cross-section—40–60 mm in diameter or side of a square.
+wooden balusters for staircases— are intermediate vertical posts that fill the space between the posts.
+They serve a protective function (preventing falls) and a decorative one (creating the railing's rhythm).
+Typical cross-section is 40–60 mm in diameter or square side.

-Balusters distribute the handrail load along the entire length of the flight.
+Balusters distribute the handrail load along the entire flight length.
 They shouldn't be 'just decoration'—each one contributes to the system's rigidity.
-Therefore, the fastening of each baluster must be as reliable as the post's fastening—the difference is only in scale.
+Therefore, each baluster's fastening must be as reliable as the post's—the difference is only in scale.

 Get Consultation

 Solid wood handrailsare produced in several profiles: classic oval, rectangle with rounded edges, shaped profile with a curve.
-The most important parameter is straightness: the handrail must not have propeller-like twisting along its axis.
-It's easy to check: place it on a flat surface and ensure the entire length lies flat without bends.
+The most crucial parameter is straightness: the handrail must not have propeller-like twisting along its axis.
+It's easy to check: lay it on a flat surface and ensure the entire length lies flat without bends.

 Technically, the stringer and carriage are elements of the staircase itself, not the railing.
-But it is to them that the balusters are attached, and the quality of these elements determines the reliability of the entire installation.
-The stringer is the side inclined beam that covers the ends of the treads.
-The carriage is the load-bearing beam on which the treads rest from above.
-Depending on the staircase design, balusters are installed either on the stringer or directly on the treads.
+But it's to them that the balusters are attached, and the quality of these elements determines the reliability of the entire installation.
+The stringer is the side inclined beam covering the step ends.
+The carriage is the load-bearing beam on which the steps rest from above.
+Depending on the staircase design, balusters are installed either on the stringer or directly on the steps.

 Tool Arsenal: What You Can't Start Without